Enigma Simulator for RISC OS

 of the Enigma.
 As I soon discovered that there is no such thing as

-the Enimga, but that it is in fact a family of machines, I decided to
+the Enigma, but that Enigma is in fact a family of machines, I decided to

-build a computer simulation first.
+build this computer simulation first.
 The rest is history.

 Writing good software is not an easy task, but since I do this for a living in